Making centuries of Buddhist iconographic knowledge searchable.

 94.4% top-1 accuracy across 93 deity classes using a purpose-built vision model

-557-deity iconography knowledge graph with 9 attribute categories for explainable verification
+557-deity iconography knowledge graph with 9 attribute categories

 Compositional reasoning module encoding 8 canonical Buddhist figure groupings